 More than 200,000 people have been diagnosed with ILD in the United States, and nearly five million people have been diagnosed worldwide.
 It is estimated that more than 40,000 patients die each year from ILD worldwide.
 The outlook for patients with ILD varies depending on the underlying cause of the disease.

-Alveoli, antifibrotics, anti-rejection medication, blood gases test, bronchoalveolar lavage, bronchoscope, bronchoscopy, chest x-ray, collapsed lung, cor pulmonale, corticosteroids, cytotoxic drugs, dyspnea, fibrosis, exercise tests, gastroesophageal reflux disease, lung biopsy, hypertension, hypoxemia, idiopathic pulmonary fibrosis, immunosuppressive agents, IPF, interstitium, lungs lung disease, lung scarring, lung tissue, lung transplant, PFT, pneumonitis, pneumothorax, pulmonary disease, pulmonary fibrosis, pulmonary function tests, pulmonary hypertension, respiratory failure, respiratory infection, right-sided heart failure, thoracoscopic surgery, transbronchial biopsy.
+Alveoli, antifibrotics, anti-rejection medication, blood gases test, bronchoalveolar lavage, bronchoscope, bronchoscopy, chest x-ray, collapsed lung, cor pulmonale, corticosteroids, cytotoxic drugs, dyspnea, fibrosis, exercise tests, gastroesophageal reflux disease, lung biopsy, hypertension, hypoxemia, idiopathic pulmonary fibrosis, immunosuppressive agents, IPF, interstitium, lung disease, lung scarring, lung tissue, lung transplant, PFT, pneumonitis, pneumothorax, pulmonary disease, pulmonary fibrosis, pulmonary function tests, pulmonary hypertension, respiratory failure, respiratory infection, right-sided heart failure, thoracoscopic surgery, transbronchial biopsy.